GDQuest/godot-steering-ai-framework/docs/quickstart.md

     pursue_blend.add(face, 1)
     pursue_blend.add(pursue, 1)

     # Adding our final behaviors to the main priority behavior.
-The order does matter.
+The order does matter here.
     # We want to avoid collision with the player first, flee from the player second when enabled,
     # and pursue the player last when enabled.
     priority.add(avoid)